daleonpz/stwin_AI_vowel_recognition/docs/index.md

 -rw-rw-r-- 1 me me   8766 13.01.2023 22:56 model.h
 ```

-[Here](/docs/embedded_client_api.html) you can find the documentation of the API for the CUBE-AI framework.
+[Here](/docs/embedded_client_api.html) you can find the documentation in HTML of the API for the CUBE-AI framework.

+## C Implementation Details
+For the deployment the following modules were required:

+- Ring buffer of size $600*6$, because the sampling rate of the sensor is 200Hz and each sample is 2 seconds that means I needed at least an array of $(200*2*6)$ elements.
+- Normalization of the samples between (0,1) before feeding the model.
+- Inference module with a threshold to detect the vowels.
+I set the threshold at 0.8.

+Since the model is small and the quantization model from Pytorch is not as good as from Tensorflow, I decide to use floats for my inference.
+In the future, I would build a quantized model using tensorflow and see how it performs.

+# Results